eliben/gemini-cli/README.md

 # gemini-cli

-`gemini-cli` is a simple yet powerful command-line interface for Google's Gemini LLMs, written in Go.
+`gemini-cli` is a simple yet versatile command-line interface for Google's Gemini LLMs, written in Go.
 It includes tools for chatting with these models and generating / comparing embeddings, with powerful SQLite storage and analysis capabilities.